seek-oss/sku/docs/docs/cli.md

 ### `lint`

 Run lint tooling over your code.
-See [linting/formatting documentation] for more information.
+See the [linting/formatting documentation] for more information.

 ```sh
 sku lint